Restrictions reimposed as virus resurges in much of Asia

 Hong Kong has responded to fresh outbreaks by increasing the quarantine requirement from 14 to 21 days for unvaccinated travelers arriving from “high-risk” countries, including Singapore, Malaysia and Japan, and, farther afield, Argentina, Italy, the Netherlands and Kenya.

-China has set up checkpoints at toll booths, airports and railway stations in Liaoning province, where four additional cases were reported Tuesday.
+China has set up checkpoints at toll booths, airports and railway stations in Liaoning province, where new cases were reported this week.
 Travelers must have proof of a recent negative virus test, and mass testing was ordered in part of Yingkou, a port city with shipping connections to more than 40 countries.

-Thailand reported 35 deaths, the highest since the outbreak started, on Tuesday.
-That brought its number of fatalities to 649, of which 555 have been reported in the latest wave.
-About three-quarters of Thailand’s 116,000 cases have been recorded since the beginning of April.
+Thailand reported 35 deaths, the highest since the outbreak started, on Tuesday, and an additional 29 on Wednesday.
+That brought its number of fatalities to 678, of which 584 have been reported in the latest wave.
+About three-quarters of Thailand’s more than 116,000 cases have been recorded since the beginning of April.

-Thailand had about 7,100 cases, including 63 deaths, in all of last year, in what was regarded as a success story.
+Thailand had about 7,100 cases in all of last year in what was regarded as a success story.

 The resurgence has posed difficult choices for governments, particularly in poorer nations where lockdown restrictions can increase financial suffering for those already living on the edge of starvation.